 In Part 1, we looked at why Amazon will never be an automotive or powersports parts store, and why dealerships already have the advantages customers care about.
 Now it’s time to turn those strengths into an online experience customers can trust.

 To do that, dealerships need the right e-commerce platform.
 One that’s reliable, fast, and able to support complex parts data, fitment logic, and real-time inventory without requiring a full digital team.
-That’s where Shopify and BigCommerce come in.
+That’s where Shopify comes in.

 Once dealers understand why owning their e-commerce channel is essential, the next step is choosing a platform that’s reliable, fast, and built to convert.
-For most automotive and powersports retailers, Shopify and BigCommerce have become the strongest options; not just because they’re popular, but because they solve real operational problems dealers face.
+For most automotive and powersports retailers, Shopify has become the strongest option; not just because it’s popular, but because Shopify solves real operational problems dealers face.

 1. Proven Stability and Performance

-Shopify powers millions of stores globally, and BigCommerce is widely used by enterprise automotive and powersports brands.
-Together, they stand out as the most dealership-ready platforms, delivering the speed and reliability customers expect when shopping for parts.
+Shopify powers millions of stores globally, and is trusted by enterprise automotive and powersports brands, making it one of the most dealership-ready platforms for fast, reliable parts shopping.

 2. SEO Strength and High Visibility

 Dealers need search visibility to compete.
-Shopify and BigCommerce consistently rank among the top platforms for SEO due to clean site structure, fast mobile performance, and built-in technical optimization.
+Shopify consistently ranks among the top platforms for SEO due to clean site structure, fast mobile performance, and built-in technical optimization.

 3. A Familiar, High-Converting Checkout

-Shopify and BigCommerce work effortlessly with Apple Pay, Google Pay, PayPal, and popular financing tools.
+Shopify works effortlessly with Apple Pay, Google Pay, PayPal, and popular financing tools.
 Customers can check out quickly, resulting in fewer abandoned carts.

 4. Easy Integration With DH2T Apps (Dealership-Ready Tools)